 - Provide the details regarding your complaint.

 - What evidence supports the complaint?
 How may this be verified?

 - What steps have already been taken to resolve this issue?
 Who has been consulted?

 - What is the remedy or solution you seek for this complaint?

-The Executive Vice President will determine who the appropriate investigator for any student complaints should be and/or refer the student to the appropriate office for resolution.
+The Provost and Executive Vice President will determine who the appropriate investigator for any student complaints should be and/or refer the student to the appropriate office for resolution.

 - The complaining party will be interviewed by the appropriate investigator.